KyleAtDND/gridpane-laravel/README.md

 Set this to `null` or `log` to prevent calling the GridPane API directly from your environment.

+## Contributing

+If you have any questions/problems/request with the SDK (the GridPaneService class), please go to the [GridPane PHP SDK repository](https://github.com/KyleWLawrence/gridpane-api-client-php) with those requests.
+Pull Requests for the Laravel wrapper are always welcome here.
+I'll catch-up and develop the contribution guidelines soon.
+For the meantime, just open and issue or create a pull request.

 ## Usage

 ### Facade